lightbend/cloudflow/examples/taxi-ride-akka/README.md

 The interesting feature of this example, is that the keys `rideID` do not belong to a fixed set, but rather change all the time.
 As a result Akka implementation creates and deletes actors all the time.
-FLink alleviates this problem by using keys sharding - using a single implementation (actor, in Akka terms) for a set of keys.
+Flink alleviates this problem by using keys sharding - using a single implementation (actor, in Akka terms) for a set of keys.

 We can mimic the same functionality in Akka streams.
 To do this lets remember, that cloudflow